 The trail leading west from the campsite under the overhang came to an abrupt end at a very rocky ravine.
-I decided that if the trail continued on the other side of the ravine, it would do so a fair way up the ravine, so I hike up over the very large boulders.
-It was difficult going so I decided that it was an unlikely route for the trail.
+I decided that if the trail continued on the other side of the ravine, it would do so a fair way up it.
+I hiked up over the very large boulders.
+It was difficult going and I quickly decided that it was an unlikely route for the trail.

-It was just as well the creek wasn’t too deep and I didn’t have to strip off, as much to my surprise about five minutes later I bumped into John — the only person I was to see on this trip — hiking up the creek.
-He was just as surprised to see me!
+It was just as well the creek wasn’t too deep and I didn’t strip off, as five minutes later I bumped into John — the only person I was to see on this trip — hiking up the creek.
 We exchanged pleasantries, and he told me he had a hammock set up a short distance downstream.

 We were probably the only people in the entire wilderness, and we’d both turned up at the same spot.